Islamic veiling practices by country: Pakistan

 In Pakistan, hijab is not mandated by law.
-As most Pakistani women wear the salwar kameez, the dupatta is used as a headscarf, a practice also found among Sikhs & Hindus in North India.
-Niqab and burqas are more common in the northwest, especially in insurgency-hit Pashtun-majority Khyber Pakhtunkhwa, bordering Afghanistan & a stronghold of the Pakistani Taliban.
+As most Pakistani women wear the salwar kameez, the dupatta is used as a headscarf, a practice also found among Sikhs and Hindus in North India.
+Niqab and burqas are more common in the northwest, especially in insurgency-hit Pashtun-majority Khyber Pakhtunkhwa, bordering Afghanistan and a stronghold of the Pakistani Taliban.